 Drawings

 I like the immediacy of working with charcoal on paper whether combining minimal marks to suggest an image or creating layers that transition gradually from one shape to another.
-Charcoal is malleable in a way that paint is not because paper will absorb charcoal and allow for a dense application while also being easy to erase away.
+Charcoal is malleable in a way that paint is not because of the ability of paper to absorb charcoal and withstand surface treatments, whether burnishing a heavy layer for a saturated value or erasing and smudging to remove layers.
 The effects are endless but especially suited to the transient impressions I’m trying to convey.

 shadow, charcoal on paper, 11”x14”